Kentucky Eminent Domain Attorneys

 What Is Eminent Domain Law In Kentucky?

-According to eminent domain law in Kentucky, the government may exercise the right to take private land and put it toward public use.
+Under Kentucky eminent domain law, the government may exercise the right to take private land for public use.
 This term can sometimes be used interchangeably with “condemnation,” but eminent domain is only in reference to the right to act, while condemnation is the procedure by which eminent domain is exercised.

 The government may use eminent domain to take land for the building of interstates, highways, schools, public parks, government research centers, and many other “public use” purposes.